labseven/ComSci-BlackDeath/reports/updated_final_report.md

 Cities can transmit disease to cities that are already infected, which converts people from NYS to S, and makes one more person in the city infected.

-This SIR model acts as expected, keeping a percentage of the city alive until new infections make them susceptible.
+This SIR model keeps a percentage of the city alive until new infections make them susceptible.
 This reflects current knowledge of the epidemic by simulating infections spreading in different parts of the city, or multiple strains that infect different parts of the population [2][3].

 ## Validation: